Broadridge Financial Solutions: 2007-2018

 At the end of March, 2007, ADP spun-out the entirety of their shareholder communications activities, resulting in the formation of Broadridge Financial Solutions.
-Operating as an independent public company, Broadridge was headquartered in Lake Success, New York with Rich Daly serving as CEO.
+Operating as an independent public company, Broadridge was headquartered in Lake Success, New York with Rich Daly as CEO.
 Broadridge facilitated its first virtual annual meeting, for Intel Corp, in 2009.
 In 2010, the company processed about 350 billion shares for its clients.
 Congress evaluated aspects of corporate governance, including shareholder communications and proxy voting, during the 2008 financial crisis.
 In 2010 a report submitted to the House Committee on Financial Services by a coalition headed by Business Roundtable noted the near monopoly position of Broadridge in handling proxy voting.
 Broadridge had retained its predominant position in the proxy processing market by 2013.

 In 2016, it facilitated virtual annual meetings for 154 companies, an increase of 71% from the year prior.
 Also in 2016, Broadridge acquired Spence Johnson, an institutional financial flow data intelligence firm.
 In the summer of 2016, Broadridge acquired the North America Customer Communications (NACC) unit of DST Systems, a Kansas City-based business services provider, which provided the company with addressing information for about 75% of all public company shareholders in the United States and Canada.
 Later in 2016, Broadridge bought M&O Systems, a small Manhattan-based financial services company.
 In 2017, the company had 10,000 employees.
 In a 2018 letter to the SEC, Broadridge stated its mailings reached 140 million investor accounts.
 In 2018, UBS Group AG's Wealth Management Americas unit became the first large client to begin using Broadridge's new software platform for "front- and back-office tasks, like opening client accounts, trade routing and order management and asset servicing."